vanou-dev/mai-m05-ex5/doc/troubleshooting.rst

 Troubleshooting
 ---------------

-You can run unit tests I have prepared like this:
+You can run unit tests I have prepared like this (install nose_ first):

 .. code-block:: shell

+  # use your package manager to install the package "nose"
   $ nosetests ./test.py

 In case of problems, please get in touch with me `by e-mail